The 4 Month Sleep Regression SUCKS!

 What is a sleep regression?

 A sleep regression is a result of changes that are occurring in your baby.
 Your baby is developing and so many biological changes occur in their little brain – such as making connections with the world… and you… Those social smiles mean that your baby is connecting…connecting with you and wanting to be with you.
 Not to mention, not wanting to sleep so well.

 Sleep Becomes More Adult-Like: As a newborn, your baby goes into a deep sleep almost immediately.
 Now, your baby goes through various stages before hitting that deep sleep mark (drowsy, light sleep, and finally a deep sleep).

 You may be familiar with this if you are rocking or feeding your baby to sleep and it now takes FOREVER (about 20 minutes) to be able to put your baby down finally.
 If you do it too early you get an immediate wake-up and you have to start ALL OVER!

 Cognitive Abilities Are Changing: According to the American Academy of Pediatrics, your baby will start to understand the ability of cause and effect.
 She’ll understand that she can rattle her crib by moving her feet.
-She was make noises from keys if she shakes them.
+She was making noises from keys if she shakes them.
 She’s starting to understand the world around her and wants to explore.

 Transferring from between sleep cycles isn’t as easy: Breaking news, this whole baby soothing-to-sleep thing is actually a skill and it’s not always an easy one to master.